Tuition for safe, enjoyable motoring: for life

 The criteria for acceptance as a pupil is as follows:

-- Live in or near to Sevenoaks, Tonbridge, or Tunbridge Wells, Kent
+• Live in or near to Tunbridge Wells, Kent

-- Agree to be available – if required (with at least 2 weeks’ notice) – to be the designated pupil for the Part 3 examination lesson, typically a weekday early morning (e.g. Monday 8.30am)
+• Agree to be available – if required (with at least 2 weeks’ notice) – to be the designated pupil for the Part 3 examination lesson (about 1 hour plus travelling time to the Driving Test Centre), typically a weekday early morning or afternoon

 What sort of car will I learn in?